Trump says he will give diplomatic effort to broker Iran deal 'one shot'

 20 May 2026•Update: 20 May 2026

-US President Donald Trump said Wednesday that he will give diplomatic efforts to permanently end his war on Iran a last, final chance.
+US President Donald Trump said Wednesday that he will give diplomatic efforts to permanently end his war on Iran a last, final chance amid talks he described as being in their “final stages.”

-“I just, ideally, I'd like to see few people killed, as opposed to a lot," he added, ahead of a trip to Connecticut.

 "I just wonder whether or not they have the good of the people, because some of the things they're doing, to me, means they don't have the good of the people, and they have to have the good of the people.
-There's a lot of anger now in Iran, because people are living so badly,” Trump said.
+There's a lot of anger now in Iran, because people are living so badly," he added.

 Earlier Wednesday, Pakistan’s Interior Minister Mohsin Naqvi arrived in Tehran for his second visit to Iran in less than a week, Iranian state broadcaster IRIB reported.
 After his arrival, Naqvi met with his Iranian counterpart Eskandar Momeni at the Interior Ministry.